Port scanner: Port filtering by ISPs

-Ethics
+Security

 The information gathered by a port scan has many legitimate uses including network inventory and the verification of the security of a network.
 Port scanning can, however, also be used to compromise security.
 Many exploits rely upon port scans to find open ports and send specific data patterns in an attempt to trigger a condition known as a buffer overflow.
 Such behavior can compromise the security of a network and the computers therein, resulting in the loss or exposure of sensitive information and the ability to do work.

 The threat level caused by a port scan can vary greatly according to the method used to scan, the kind of port scanned, its number, the value of the targeted host and the administrator who monitors the host.
 But a port scan is often viewed as a first step for an attack, and is therefore taken seriously because it can disclose much sensitive information about the host.

 Despite this, the probability of a port scan alone followed by a real attack is small.
 The probability of an attack is much higher when the port scan is associated with a vulnerability scan.